 In Vitro Parkinson’s Disease Models and Assays

-We offer an extensive portfolio of in vitro models and in vitro assays for Parkinson’s disease (PD) studies.
+We offer an extensive portfolio of in vitro models and assays for Parkinson’s disease (PD) studies.
 Disease-relevant models include immortalized neuroblastoma cells, induced pluripotent stem cells, and primary rodent neurons that can be modified using gene editing technologies (RNAi/CRISPR).
 These models are typically differentiated into neuronal precursor cell lines such as dopaminergic neurons.
 Several phenotypic screens are available using high content imaging-based methods to measure PD-specific readouts.

 In Vitro Models and Assays